 The screenshot above is a website that shows the date each article was posted.
-This is automatic.
+This happens automatically.

-If you have a WordPress website, your theme might have been built with an option to include or exclude the date in the Customizer.
+If you have a WordPress website, you might be using a theme built with an option to include or exclude the date in the Customizer.
 It should be under “Meta Information” or a similar heading.

 If you have — or are getting — a custom WordPress website, the decision was probably made early in the process.
 Or, if you’re in the process now, you should make that decision.
-Your designer will include or exclude the date in the meta data of your posts.
+Your designer will include or exclude the date in the meta data of your posts, as you prefer.

 There are also WordPress plugins that allow you to exclude the date, if your theme doesn’t give you that option.

 That’s how to include or exclude dates on your blog.
 Which way should you go?